 Extensions of the approach

-Colleagues who experienced and helped develop the EPI approach in spring term 2021 are currently taking it further by meeting together to document and write about the approach and its effects on them.
-Both spring term and summer term 2021 groups are also considering implementing (aspects of) the approach in different ways within their respective departments.
-For example, in April, Leticia Villamediana Gonzalez led a session with PGR students who are teaching in Hispanic Studies, using this handout, based on the materials shared in spring term.
-Finally, a working group has been established to consider the ethics of practitioner research, with a view presenting a new proposal for ethical approval in this area.
-The overall goal of the Learning Circle in 2021–22 is to continue to develop and gain recognition for a format for EPI (via online materials, etc.) which can be easily and feasibly adopted for professional development in different parts of the university.
+Colleagues who experienced and helped develop the EPI approach in spring term 2021 subsequently took it further by meeting together to document and write about the approach and its effects on them.
+Both spring term and summer term 2021 groups also implemented (aspects of) the approach in different ways within their respective departments.
+For example, in April 2021, Leticia Villamediana Gonzalez led a session with PGR students who are teaching in Hispanic Studies (see 'Adapted version' in right-hand column above) based on the materials shared in spring term.
+Finally, a working group was established to consider the ethics of practitioner research, with a view presenting a new proposal for ethical approval in this area.
+The overall goal of the Learning Circle continues to be to develop and gain recognition for a format for EPI (via online materials, etc.) which can be easily and feasibly adopted for professional development in different parts of the university and beyond.

 Roxå, T., & Mårtensson, K. (2009).
 Significant conversations and significant networks – Exploring the backstage of the teaching arena.
 Studies in Higher Education, 34(5), 547–559.

 Smith, R. & Rebolledo, P. (2018) A Handbook for Exploratory Action Research.
-London: British Council.
+British Council.